 Similar rules and obligations apply as between contractors, subcontractors and sub-subcontractors.

 The required forms for a “notice of dispute” and “notice of non-payment” are expected to be prescribed in future regulations.

 The current Builders’ Lien Act allows a lienholder to request a copy of the contracts and statements of accounts for the relevant project.
 The PPCLA will expand this right, and allow a contractor or subcontractor currently working on a project to request and inspect contracts and statements of the state of accounts from an owner or contractor above them.

 The PPCLA also implements an adjudication process which is meant to be faster and less costly than going to court.
 This process is still largely in development.
 Adjudicators will most likely be individuals with significant experience in the construction industry, and their authority will be restricted to payment disputes.
 The adjudication process will most likely be reserved for payment disputes in ongoing construction projects.
 Parties will still have the option to file a lien and to enforce a lien by commencing an action in the Court of Queen’s Bench instead of engaging the adjudication process.

 If you work in any aspect of the construction industry, these changes will have an impact on you.

-The PPCLA is expected to come into force sometime after July 1, 2021, although the exact date is still uncertain.
+The PPCLA is expected to come into force sometime in late 2021, although the exact date is still uncertain.
 Once the PPCLA is proclaimed in force, all new contracts entered into will be governed by the procedures set out in the PPCLA.
 As noted above, certain details of the new procedures under the PPCLA have yet to be announced, and we hope to have some further updates once the regulations are announced.

 We recommend having a lawyer review your standard form contracts and invoices to advise whether they meet the requirements in the PPCLA and recommend potential changes.
 We at Bishop & McKenzie LLP have a capable team that would be happy to assist you with this review and any possible revisions that you may require.